Academics | Faculties | FACULTY OF HUMANITIES | Department of English and Translation | Bachelor of Arts in English Language | NDU

 Upon graduation, students should be able to:

-1. 1.Describe the different stages of English literary history and of the most representative writers of the English language;
+1. 1.Describe the different stages of English literary history and the most well-known works of English literature.

-5. 5.Articulate how literary and cultural texts can transform one’s understanding of self and others.
+5. 5.Articulate how literary and cultural texts can transform one's understanding of oneself and others.

 Graduation Requirements

-Students majoring in English must successfully complete a total of 102 credits with an overall GPA of at least 2.0/4.0 and a minimum average of 2.0/4.0 in the major requirements.
-A minimum grade of “C” is required in ENL 213 and ENL 223.
+Students majoring in English must successfully complete a total of 102 credits with an overall GPA of at least 2.0/4.0, including a minimum average of 2.0/4.0 in the major requirements.
+Furthermore, a minimum grade of “C” is required in either ENL 213 and ENL 223 or ENL 230.

 Courses